Meet the team

 Sarah recently joined the Business Development team bringing 18 years of construction market expertise from an award winning career within the construction recruitment industry.
 Sarah’s outstanding reputation within the Scottish construction market is built on honesty and trust.
 Sarah brings an exceptional network of long term strategic business relationships across every construction sector both public and private.
 Sarah’s strengths are positive thinking, relationship building, winning and maximising new and existing business opportunities, sales strategy and tender bids.
 Sarah is looking forward to inspiring transformational change across the construction industry by promoting innovative ideas and cutting-edge technology.

 Business Relationship Manager

-Fiona recently joined the Business Development team to support innovation projects in the West of Scotland.
-With 11 years experience within private sector construction, she has delivered marketing, business development and client relationship roles at a strategic level.
+Fiona joined the Business Development team to support innovation projects in the West of Scotland.
+With 11 years experience within private sector construction, she has delivered marketing, business development bid management and client relationship roles at a strategic level.
 Fiona has experienced first hand the challenges of the construction marketplace and understands the significance of approaching business from a new perspective to deliver successful return on investment.
 Fiona appreciates the importance of relationship management and in turn trust; she is committed to unlocking the potential of businesses in relation to innovation, whilst bridging the gap between industry and academia.